Flying Spaghetti Monster: Origins and overview

-On August 9, 2011 the chairman of the church of the Flying Spaghetti Monster Germany, Rüdiger Weida, obtained a driver's license with a picture of him wearing a pirate bandana.
+On August 9, 2011, the chairman of the church of the Flying Spaghetti Monster Germany, Rüdiger Weida, obtained a driver's license with a picture of him wearing a pirate bandana.
 In contrast with the reasons given by the Austrian officials in the case of Niko Alm, the German officials allowed the headgear as a religious exception.

 Some anti-clerical protesters wore colanders to Piazza XXIV Maggio square in Milan, Italy, on June 2, 2012, in mock obedience to the Flying Spaghetti Monster.

 In March 2013 a Belgian's identity photos were refused by the local and national administrations because he wore a pasta strainer on his head.

-The Czech Republic recognised Pastafarian religious headgear in 2013.
+The Czech Republic recognized Pastafarian religious headgear in 2013.
 In July that year, Lukáš Nový, a member of the Czech Pirate Party from Brno was given permission to wear a pasta strainer on his head for the photograph on his official Czech Republic ID card.

-A man's Irish driving licence photograph including a colander was rejected by the Road Safety Authority (RSA) in December 2013.
+A man's Irish driving license photograph including a colander was rejected by the Road Safety Authority (RSA) in December 2013.
 In March 2016, an Equality Officer of the Workplace Relations Commission reviewed the RSA's decision under the Equal Rights Acts and upheld it, on the basis that the complaint did "not come within the definition of religion and/or religious belief".

 In January 2016 Russian Pastafarian Andrei Filin got a driver's license with his photo in a colander.